 Muangkan United FC was a football club based in the historical tourist city of Kanchanaburi in the west of Thailand.
 'The Bats' were formed in 2009 and enjoyed a steady existence before not meeting licensing requirements in 2022.

-United were originally admitted to third-tier Regional League football in 2010, moving into Kleab Bua Stadium, with the first two seasons in existence ended in mid-table finishes.
+United were originally admitted to third-tier Regional League football in 2010, moving into Kleab Bua Stadium, with the first two seasons in existence ending in mid-table finishes.
 After yet another average 2014 season, the club dropped out of league football for the 2015 season.

-A return in 2016 to the Western Region saw a tenth place ending, before Thai league football was restructured for the 2017 season, with Muangkan being placed in the fourth tier Thai League 4 Western Region.
+A return in 2016 to the Western Region saw a tenth-place ending, before Thai league football was restructured for the 2017 season, with Muangkan being placed in the fourth-tier Thai League 4 Western Region.
 The team finished in second place as Nattapol Onjoy scored the goals.

-This took the side into the Champions League play-offs where Muang Loei United were defeated before a second spot in Group B resulted in promotion to Thai League 3 Lower where Muangkan finished in eighth place in 2018.
+This took the side into the Champions League play-offs, where Muang Loei United were defeated, before a second spot in Group B resulted in promotion to Thai League 3 Lower, where Muangkan finished in eighth place in 2018.

-This was backed up with tenth in 2019 under the stewardship of head coach Prasert Changmool who was replaced by Narongsak Sisang.
-The 2020-21 campaign saw the Thai league calendar match that of Europe and was affected by the Covid-19 pandemic.
+This was backed up with tenth in 2019 under the stewardship of head coach Prasert Changmool, who was replaced by Narongsak Sisang.
+The 2020-21 campaign saw the Thai league calendar match that of Europe and was affected by the COVID-19 pandemic.

 Krit Singprecha was appointed to run the team prior to Jadet Meelarp taking over.
-United went on to lift the Western Region title thanks to the goals of Bireme Diouf and local lad Suchao Nuchnum while Suntiparp Boonlkliang starred in goal.
+United went on to lift the Western Region title thanks to the goals of Bireme Diouf and local lad Suchao Nuchnum, while Suntiparp Boonlkliang starred in goal.

 In the promotion playoffs, the team were placed in the Lower Region group, which they topped.
 In the showpiece final game, Lamphun Warriors ran out winners, but Muangkan were rewarded with promotion to League 2.

-Kitnarong Haolert replaced Meelarp as coach in October 2021 before the arrival of Somchai Makmool a few months later.
+Kitnarong Haolert replaced Meelarp as coach in October 2021, before the arrival of Somchai Makmool a few months later.
 The team ended just outside the playoff places in seventh place, but any joy at a good season would soon be deflated.

 My visits